 As noted in 2.C.ii, Idaho has produced a list of star ratings for all schools.
 The aggregate data for that preliminary designation is included in Table 2.
-A de-identified preliminary-list of all the Title I schools for 2011 2012, their priority, focus, and reward statusschools -categories are provided in Table 2.
-In spring summer 2012, Idaho will provided an appeal process, in the same format as the current Adequate Yearly Progress (AYP) appeals, whereby districts can re-viewed the underlying data in a secure setting and appeals appealed any discrepancies.
-Once-Now that this appeal process is completed, Idaho will has produced a list of all One Star schools for the U_S Department of Education.
-The total number of One Star Schools in Idaho for 2014-20123 includes 5.04% or 21 of the 417 Title I schools in the State.
-The preliminary identification in a.
+A de-identified list of priority, focus, and reward schools are provided in Table 2.
+In summer 2012, Idaho provided an appeal process, in the same format as the current Adequate Yearly Progress (AYP) appeals, whereby districts reviewed the underlying data in a secure setting and appealed any discrepancies.
+Now that this appeal process is completed, Idaho has produced a list of all One Star schools for the U.S. Department of Education.
+The total number of One Star Schools in Idaho for 2012-2013 includes 5.04% or 21 of the 417 Title I schools in the State.
+Five percent or 21 Title I schools have been identified as priority schools for the purposes of this waiver regardless of their star rating.

+a.
 Did the SEA identify a number of priority schools equal to at least five percent of its Title I schools?